ipapoutsidis/WriteIt.js/README.md

 # WriteIt.js

+## rewriting it in Typescript and support for React.

 **_WriteIt.js is javascript library for text writing effect_**.

 It is completely attribute based system. tweak few attribute and get completly new animation, **you don't need to write single line of javscript :-)**.